vmchale/command-line-tweeter/README.md

 ## Installation

+If you're on Linux/Windows the best way is probably to download the binaries from the releases page [here](https://github.com/vmchale/command-line-tweeter/releases).

-Install [haskell stack](https://docs.haskellstack.org/en/stable/README/#how-to-install); on unix systems this is as simple as
+To build from source, install [haskell stack](https://docs.haskellstack.org/en/stable/README/#how-to-install); on unix systems this is as simple as

 ```
 wget -qO- https://get.haskellstack.org/ | sh